propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.53 =
+* Added new filter to History & Notes grids to filter on note type (i.e. All, Note, Mailout, System Change)
+* Added support for postcodes being entered in address keyword field in search forms with no space
+* Automatically fill match price range fields on applicant profile when entering max price for the first time
+* Small performance optimisation when generating applicant list

 = 1.4.52 =
 * Searching by keyword for viewings, offers and sales in admin area now also searches property address and applicant name